ffalt/jam-docker/README.md

 # jam-docker
-a default configuration running jam with elasticsearch with docker
+a default configuration running jam & postgres with docker

 ## Howto